Gabriela Ruffels: Tennis

 As a tennis player, Ruffels won three doubles championships from 2011 to 2012.
 From 2013 to 2014, Ruffels primarily competed in ITF Grade 4 and Grade 5 events throughout Australia.
 In singles, her best finish was the quarterfinals at the 2014 Wilson Tennis Canterbury.
 For doubles, Ruffel's won the 2014 New South Wales Junior International.
 In other finals, Ruffels lost at the Wilson Tennis Canterbury and Auckland ITF Indoor Champs events in 2014.

 In team events, Ruffels was part of the Australian team that finished fourth at the 2014 World Junior Tennis Finals.
 Overall, Ruffels was the number one ranking Australian junior when she was twelve years old and held the number three ranking two years later.
 She also had twenty one doubles event wins held by the ITF in Europe.

 Amateur golf

 At the beginning of 2015, Ruffels became tired of tennis and switched to golf.
-As an amateur golfer, Ruffels primarily played in Australia from 2016 to 2017 while also competing in Singapore, the United States and Canada.
-During these years, she was ninth at the 2016 Australian Women's Amateur and 17th at the 2017 Australian Women's Amateur.
+As an amateur golfer, she was ninth at the 2016 Australian Women's Amateur.
 In 2018, Ruffels joined the USC Trojans women's golf team.
-At the NCAA Division I Women's Golf Championships, Ruffels tied for 38th in 2018 and tied for 19th in 2019 at the individual events.
-In the team events, Ruffels was part of the Southern California team that made it to the semifinals in 2018 and the quarterfinals in 2019.
+At the NCAA Division I Women's Golf Championships, Ruffels tied for tied for 19th in 2019 at the individual event.
+In the team events, Ruffels was part of the Southern California team that made it to the semifinals in 2018.
 Ruffels was also a member of the International team that won the 2019 Arnold Palmer Cup.

-While competing for USC, Ruffels appeared at the Canadian Women's Amateur, placing 38th at the 2018 edition and 21st at the 2019 event.
-In 2019, Ruffels became the first ever Australian to win the U.S. Women's Amateur.
+Ruffels appeared at the Canadian Women's Amateur, placing 21st at the 2019 event.
+That year, she won the North and South Women's Amateur.
+Ruffels also became the first ever Australian to win the U.S. Women's Amateur.
 With her U.S Amateur win, Ruffels received an exemption to the 2020 U.S. Women's Open.
 Additional 2020 events Ruffels received exemptions for were the ANA Inspiration, Evian Championship and Women's British Open.
 The following year, Ruffels was runner-up at the 2020 U.S Women's Amateur.